thelounge/thelounge.github.io/_docs/server/install_and_update.md

 ---
 layout: documentation
-title: Install
+title: Install and update
-description: Add your description here
-category: Getting Started
+category: Server
-order: 1.1
+order: 2.1
 ---

-# Installing The Lounge
+# Installing and updating The Lounge

 The Lounge requires [Node.js](https://nodejs.org/) v4 or more recent, and [npm](https://www.npmjs.org/).